neverfap-deluxe/nfd-api/content/articles/INTRO-why-am-i-a-porn-addict.md

 It doesn’t matter if you don't understand what materials a basketball is made of, nor even who invented basketball.

-Regardless of what your understanding is of basketball, those are the core skills you are going to have to learn.
+Regardless of what your understanding of the sentiment behind basketball, those are the core skills you are going to have to learn.

 <!-- Which is to say that while dribbling is important, practicing dribbling  -->